Conditional format object describes conditional formatting rules. It has the following properties:

 formatstyle object has properties with names that differ from CSS.
 The component transforms

 isTotal(optional) – Boolean.
 If it is not defined, the condition will be applied to all cells.
-If it is
+If it is set to

 false, the condition will be applied to regular cells only.